The NADSP E-Badge Academyget credit for competency.

 - Share your accomplishments with others to demonstrate the impact you are having on people supported

-- Seek out more E-Badges to build upon your online portfolio and continue your professional development
+- Seek out more E-Badges to build upon your online folio and continue your professional development